tensorflow/tfjs/docs/tutorials/performance.md

 it must manually be disposed some time later.
 If you forget to manually call `ndarray.dispose()` when you are done with an NDArray, you will introduce a texture memory leak, which will cause serious performance issues.
-If you use `math.scope()`, any NDArrays created by `math.method()` and any other method that returns the result through a scope will automatically get cleaned up.
+If you use `dl.tidy(f)`, where `f` is your function that does work, any NDArrays created directly or indirectly will be automatically cleaned up after `f` ends.

-> If you want to do manual memory management and not use math.scope(), you can.
+> If you want to do manual memory management and not use dl.tidy(), you can.
 This is not recommended, but is useful for `NDArrayMathCPU` since CPU-resident memory will get cleaned up automatically by the JavaScript garbage collector.